-- 24. Prohibit use of Victims Support payments to service debt - a.
+- 24. In circumstances of sexual, domestic and family violence and modern slavery, legislate a presumption not to pursue restitution unless the victim-survivor elects Victims Services pursue restitution. - 25.
+Prohibit use of Victims Support payments to service debt. - a.
 Immediate Needs payments are intended to help victim-survivors with urgent immediate needs for their safety and recovery.
 Financial assistance for economic loss also assists with recovery.
 Financial assistance for Immediate Needs payments, including Immediate Needs Support Package, as well as for economic loss must not be used to offset or pay off any kind of debt, including an order of restitution. - b.
 A recognition payment is made to acknowledge a traumatic and violent experience.
 Recognition payments must not be used to offset or pay off any kind of debt, including an order of restitution.
-The only exception should be when a victimsurvivor requests this to occur. - 25.
-If a person makes an application to Victims Services for a recognition payment and they have an existing order for restitution (debt), Victims Support must notify them about the debt at the time of them lodging the application.
-Victims Services should also advise as to whether that debt has been transferred to Revenue NSW and provide information about Work Development Order programs available so the applicant has the opportunity to reduce any debts by that scheme. - 26.
-Uniformity of processes within Victims Services and Revenue NSW about debt collection. - 27.
+The only exception should be when a victim-survivor requests this to occur. - 26.
+If a person makes an application to Victims Services for a recognition payment and they have an existing order for restitution (debt), Victims Services must notify them about the debt at the time of them lodging the application.
+Victims Services should also advise as to whether that debt has been transferred to Revenue NSW and provide information about Work Development Order programs available, so the applicant has the opportunity to reduce any debts by that scheme. - 27.
+Uniformity of processes within Victims Services and Revenue NSW about debt collection. - 28.
 Victims Services and Revenue NSW provide a list of Work Development Order programs available in the area where the person lives when advising about enforcement / debt.